-Monique Lapins began her violin studies at the age of 6 with the Suzuki method and continued her studies at the Australian National Academy of Music under William Hennessy, and at the Yong Siew Toh Conservatory of Music under Professor Qian Zhou.
+Monique Lapins began her violin studies at the age of six with the Suzuki method and continued her studies at the Australian National Academy of Music under William Hennessy, and at Singapore’s Yong Siew Toh Conservatory of Music under Professor Qian Zhou.

 Monique plays a 1784 Lorenzo Storioni violin, kindly loaned by Mr David Duncan Craig, as trustee of the Lily Duncan Trust.

 WHAT LED YOU TO TAKE UP THE VIOLIN?

 The Stradivarius 1721 ‘Red Mendelssohn’ violin (commonly referred to as the ‘Red Violin’) started my musical journey with the violin.
 My father was doing some research into the history of that instrument and asked if I would like to play the violin.
 I was six at the time and had no real idea what this entailed but my curiosity and my father’s enthusiasm made me answer with a firm “yes!”
 That fortuitous day started my life as a musician and I have never looked back.

 WHO WERE YOUR MOST IMPORTANT TEACHERS AND MENTORS IN AUSTRALIA?